raemounz/access-log-parser/README.md

 ## Setup

 This project uses mysql as data store.
-Run `resources/createSchema.sql` to create the `test` database.
+Run `resources/createSchema.sql` to create the `parser_db` database.

 ## Run